youhgo/maximumPlasoTimelineParser/README.md

 MPP or MaximumPlasoParser is a python script that will parse a [plaso - Log2Timeline](https://github.com/log2timeline/plaso)  json timeline file.

-MPP is fully integrated in [DOPP](https://youhgo.github.io/DOPP-EN/), an all-in-one solution to fully parse all Windows artefacts gathered by any collection tool (DFIR-ORC prefered).

 The goal is to regroup artefacts by categories in some easily readable and straight forward files.

 MPP :